shellyannrose/warm-welcome-home-swap-hosting/docs/index.md

 ## The solution: a service for hosts to manage their guest stays

-For a hassle-free solution, hosts can use the House Exchange Haven service.
+For a hassle-free solution, hosts can use the Gracious Host service.
 It is a cloud-based solution that has an API interface that is easy to use.
 It:

 * Simplifies the tracking of dates, times, tasks, and people
 * Ensures that hosts are well-prepared for their guests